OpenJobDescription/openjd-specifications/wiki/2023-09:-Template-Schemas.md

 #### 3.3.2. `<AttributeRequirement>`

-Attribute requirements are the mechanism for defining an abstract or concrete attribute/property the host must to have for a Step to run.
+Attribute requirements are the mechanism for defining an abstract or concrete attribute/property the host must have for a Step to run.
 They are always defined on a host as a set of strings.
 A Step can assert that it requires that a host have specific value(s) of the attribute for it to be scheduled to the host.